 4. Beginning consonants are stressed.
 Not middle ones or ending ones.

-7. The groups flow on a river of deep, smooth breath from the diaphragm (just above the waist).
+6. Long or short groups of words flow on a river of deep, smooth breath from the diaphragm (just above the waist).

 Avoid common mistakes:

 1. Don't stress every sound or word.
 That makes English choppy and hard to understand.
 Stress just one word in each long or short group.
 No more than one!

 2. Think what you want to say and then speak very smoothly.
 Don't try to put words and sounds together with your tongue.
 They come together naturally in one place - just above and behind your upper front teeth (where your teeth meet the gums).